 - Clothing store

-While saving up for my American Visa I also worked in a clothing store in Aarhus here in Denmark for a few months.
-I didn’t know anything about fashion so it was definitely scary in the beginning, but you know … fake it til you .. learn it.
+While saving up for my American Visa I also worked in a clothing store in Aarhus in Denmark for a few months.
+I didn’t know anything about fashion, so I definitely had to bullsh*t everything.
 I think I ended up being alright at it!
 I mean, at least the boujee housewives bought their boujee housewife clothes from me.

 There are lots of pages online where you can sign up and get hired to literally just clean people’s houses.
 I did that for a hot second as well.
 To make money for my move to the US.
 It’s also not that hard, I mean yes it’s cleaning and who likes cleaning, but you can listen to your favorite podcast while doing it.
-And hey – it burns calories!
+And hey – it can be a workout too!

 Did I LOVE standing in the smallest bar in this small city where I grew up in a tight gold dress and sell alcohol to drunk men?
-No, I really, really, really didn’t.
+Uhm no, sweetie, I didn’t.
 And I’m not much of a night-person, but you gotta do, what you gotta do.
 This was money for the VISA as well.
 It was easy though, but WOW people are annoying when they’re drunk.